jdevries3133/nc/HACKING.md

 by simply changing the `.env` file.
 Note that the `.env` file is created by copying `env-template` the first time you run `make dev`.
 Naturally, it contains other handy config levers.

+# Auth & Getting Around

+Navigation and flows between routes has generally not yet joined the chat, so you need to know where to go if you're running the app locally:

+- `/authentication/register` to make an account
+- `/authentication/login` to log in if you already did so
+- `/collection/1` to view the one and only default collection, though you'll be redirected to `/authentication/login` if you've not authenticated yet.
+- to logout, if you wish, delete your cookies!

+Once you get to `/collection/1`, there's a more complete navigation experience between the 3 views there:

+- main view (`/collection/1`)
+- add page (`/collection/1/new-page`)
+- reorder columns (`/collection/1/prop-order`)